First Gen Faculty Staff

 Carl Franks is a California native and the youngest of eleven children.
 Carl earned his Bachelor's degree in Sociology from the University of Montana.
 A former student athlete himself, his career has centered on Therapeutic Foster Care and working as a college football coach at several universities.
 Carl is currently an Admissions Coordinator at SIU.
 His hobbies include art, movies, photography, exercise, and watching sports.

-Austin A. Lane
+Austin A. Lane, Ed.D.

 Chancellor@siu.edu | (618) 453-2341

-A native of New Jersey, Dr. Lane graduated from Hackensack High School and attended Odessa Junior College in West Texas on a basketball scholarship.
-He holds a B.A. in psychology from Langston University, M.A. in human relations from the University of Oklahoma, and Ed.D. in higher education administration from the University of Alabama.
+Dr. Austin A. Lane became chancellor of Southern Illinois University Carbondale on July 1, 2020.
+A native of New Jersey, he attended Odessa Junior College in Texas on a basketball scholarship and earned a B.A. in psychology from Langston University, an M.A. in human relations from the University of Oklahoma, and an Ed.D. in higher education administration from the University of Alabama

 Michelle Freeman